alexander-jiang/halite3_bot/journal.md

   - v4 does this poorly: it will turn away from high-halite squares even if the ship is right next to them!
 On the other hand, v3's randomness is inefficient as the round progresses.
-    - dynamic returning threshold? return threshold should be higher when further from shipyard (capture as much as possible), and lower in early-game
+    - **dynamic returning threshold?** return threshold should be higher when further from shipyard (capture as much as possible), and lower in early-game
+    - alternatively, a way to reassign targets if the new target is **both close and has much more halite than the current target**
   - in early game, assigning targets to closest ship in decreasing halite amount chooses targets for ships that are far away (maybe should weight distance based on halite density in the board, which could also help determine ship spawning decisions)